linkspreed/smm/README.md

 ## Stay up to date with our official social media announcements

+### 16.03.2025
+- Topic: Web4 Lite is open source
+- Directory: /posts/2025/March/16
+- Description: ``` WEB4 LITE is LIVE and OPEN SOURCE!
+Dive into the world of decentralized technologies with our new project on GitHub!
+Let's build the future of the internet together.
+Check it out and join the community!
+GITHUB.COM/WEB4-ORGANISATION #WEB4 #OpenSource #Decentralization #Blockchain #Innovation #GitHub #WebDevelopment ```

 ### 15.03.2025
 - Topic: Web4 is software + hardware
 - Directory: /posts/2025/March/15